 The way they always have – by sustaining innovation.

-Through responsible stewardship, new genetics, precision technology and improved management practices, Nebraska corn farmers are growing more corn with less – less fertilizer, less chemicals, less water, less land and less of an impact on the environment.
+Through responsible stewardship, new genetics and improved management practices, Nebraska corn farmers are growing more corn with less – less fertilizer, less chemicals, less water, less land and less of an impact on the environment.

 Nebraska’s corn farmers – and their fellow corn farmers across the U.S. – continue to make significant advancements that have a direct impact on the sustainability of corn production and the natural, environmental and social systems that are connected to it.

-- Corn is a bright spot in America’s economy last year – we exported $9 billion worth of corn in (YEAR!)
+Corn was a bright spot in America’s economy last year – we exported $9 billion worth of corn!
 (USDA)

 American farmers grow five times more corn than they did in the 1930s – on 20% less land!
 (USDA)

 Farmers are using GPS-based precision technology to reduce overlaps in the field and to precisely place fertilizer and pesticides exactly where they need to be – and in exactly the right amounts.

 Monitoring soil moisture levels and measuring the amount of water corn plants lose each day is helping Nebraska corn farmers significantly reduce irrigation and water demand.

 While irrigation is used more widely in Nebraska, less than 14% of the total U.S. corn crop is supplemented with water via irrigation.
 The rest relies solely on rainfall.
 (USDA)

 Only 1% of the corn grown in the U.S. is sweet corn for humans.
 The rest is field corn used for livestock feed and ethanol.